alexeygrigorev/mlwiki.org/index.php/Parliamentary_Allocation.md

 ---
-title: "Parliamentary Allocation"
 layout: default
 permalink: /index.php/Parliamentary_Allocation
+tags:
+- voting-theory
+title: Parliamentary Allocation
 ---

-# Parliamentary Allocation

 ## Parliamentary Allocation
 Suppose we run an election.
 We want to allocate seats in the parliament proportionally to the number of votes each party received.